 The Balcombe (or Ouse Valley) Viaduct meanders through a valley across both West and East Sussex, carrying the rail line down to Brighton.
 Built over 150 years ago, the structure casts a striking silhouette against the West Sussex countryside and makes for impressive viewing all year round.

 Picture a typical West Sussex village in your mind and Eartham is exactly that.
-Nestled amongst the quiet, winding roads you’ll find quintessential country cottages, a village chapel and long-standing local pub, The George, which makes the perfect pitstop by a large open fire after a lengthy walk through the surrounding fields and woodland.
+Nestled amongst the quiet, winding roads you’ll discover quintessential country cottages and a village chapel after a lengthy walk through the surrounding fields and woodland.

 If you’d like to receive more of our hidden gems to inspire your next trip to West Sussex, why not sign up to our newsletter and receive it straight to your inbox?